Robert Hawthorn Kitson: After World War II

 When Sicily fell, Kitson was in regular communication with his friends left there.
 He had given the Allies information on Sicily and tried, without success, to save the ancient bridge over the Alcantara river from destruction.
 He was happy to find out that Casa Cuseni survived the War and this spurred on his attempts to get back to Sicily.
 The Mayor of Taormina requested to the British authorities that Kitson return to be president of the local building commission.
 His presence was regarded as essential to the reconstruction of the town, since it was more or less in ruins following the bombardment of 9 July 1943.

 Kitson returned to Sicily by the end of January 1946.
 In summer 1947, Kitson returned to his pre-war custom of spending part of the summer with family and friends in England.
 He flew back to Italy early in September, stopping in Rome.
 He returned to Taormina on 15 September 1947 and died at Casa Cuseni two days later.
 He was buried in the town's non-Catholic cemetery, in the presence of his Sicilian friends, some English expatriates and the Deputy British Consul in Sicily.

 Personal life

 Kitson realised he was homosexual at an early age.
 He was able to live relatively freely, if not openly, in Taormina, surrounded by a community of artists and aristocrats.
 Charles Leslie writes that Kitson had a brief romantic relationship with Frank Brangwyn, whom he later employed for decoration of his Taorminese villa.
-In Taormina, his long-time companion was the handsome Sicilian Carlo Siligato.
-A series of photographs of Siligato by Vincenzo Galdi survives.
+In Taormina, his long-time companion was the Sicilian painter Carlo Siligato (1875-1959) A series of photographs of Siligato by Wilhelm von Gloeden, ca. 1890/93, survives.

 People in Taormina called Kitson the "crazy Englishman" for his appearance.
 He was tall and thin with blue eyes and a moustache and dressed with flamboyance in his colourful jackets.